-Provisional Recommendation #2: Section 3(1) of The Small Claims Practices Act should be amended to allow the monetary limit for small claims to be adjusted upward by regulation.
+Recommendation #2: Section 3(1) of The Court of Queen's Bench Small Claims Practices Act should be amended to allow the monetary limit for small claims to be adjusted upward by regulation.

-B. Increasing the General Damages Limit
+C. Increasing the General Damages Limit

 As mentioned previously, section 3(1)(a) of the Small Claims Practices Act not only creates an overall limit for the amount of money that constitutes a small claim under the Act, but also restricts the amount that may be claimed as general damages.
 Had Bill 9, The Court of Queen's Bench Small Claims Practices Amendment Act, been enacted it would have enabled the current \$2,000 limit for general damages found in the Small Claims Practices Act to be amended upward by regulation.
-176 Currently, Manitoba and Nova Scotia are the only Canadian jurisdictions that specifically provide for a general damages limit in their small claims legislation.
-177
+218 Currently, Manitoba and Nova Scotia are the only Canadian jurisdictions that specifically provide for a general damages limit in their small claims legislation.
+219